Abdullah-hmed/terminal-media-viewer/README.md

 mediaviewer -w 100 example.mp4  # Will set video width to 100
-mediaviewer -bw example.mp4   # Will play the video in the terminal using unicode blocks mediaviewer -hr example.mp4   # Will play the video in the terminal in high resolution
+mediaviewer -bw example.mp4   # Will play the video in the terminal using unicode blocks mediaviewer -hr example.mp4   # Will play the video in the terminal in high resolution mediaviewer https://example.com/video.mp4  # Will play the video from a URL mediaviewer https://example.com/image.jpg  # Will display the image from a URL mediaviewer -yt "Example Video"  # Will search for a video on YouTube
 ```

 # License